diegofch29/teams-app-dev-guide/README.md

 In this post, you'll learn how to configure and build a React application that authenticates exclusively within Microsoft Teams.
 This guide focuses on integrating authentication directly with Teams, providing a seamless user experience in the platform.
 While it's possible to add browser-based authentication using MSAL, we'll keep the focus solely on Teams authentication for simplicity.

 > [!CAUTION]
+> We are not going to use the [Microsoft Teams Toolkit](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-fundamentals), since I found it full of issue and if you don't have almost complete control aver the MS Teams environment of your organization iis going to be almost impossible to use which will be the case for almost every person because of security concerns.
+> This post will focus on a way to work on teams where several administrators are involved and you will require to work with them.

+> [!CAUTION]
-> In order for you not to waste time you should be working with your Teams administrator or be one to approve our application in Teams, also you need to have Application Administrator, Cloud Application Administrator or above to create the App Registration both are necessary for our authentication.
+> In order for you not to waste time you should be working with your Teams administrator or be one to approve our application in Teams, also you need to have Application Administrator, Cloud Application Administrator or above to create the App Registration both are necessary for our authentication or again know who these admin is.

 **Why Authenticate in Microsoft Teams?**